 If a UE is provided pucch-ConfigurationListMulticast1 or pucch-ConfigurationListMulticast2 for PUCCH transmissions with a priority value, the UE transmits a PUCCH with the priority value according to pucch-ConfigurationListMulticast1 or pucch-ConfigurationListMulticast2 for each G-RNTI or G-CS-RNTI that the UE provides associated HARQ-ACK information according to the first HARQ-ACK reporting mode or the second HARQ-ACK reporting mode, respectively.
-For HARQ-ACK information associated only with the second HARQ-ACK reporting mode, when the UE is provided moreThanOneNackOnlyMode and the UE provides the HARQ-ACK information according to the first HARQ-ACK reporting mode and in response to at least one DCI format detection, the UE determines a PUCCH resource from pucch-ConfigurationListMulticast1, if provided; otherwise, the UE determines a PUCCH resource from pucch-Config/pucch-ConfigurationList.
+For HARQ-ACK information associated only with the second HARQ-ACK reporting mode, when the UE is not provided moreThanOneNackOnlyMode and the UE provides the HARQ-ACK information according to the first HARQ-ACK reporting mode and in response to at least one DCI format detection, the UE determines a PUCCH resource from pucch-ConfigurationListMulticast1, if provided; otherwise, the UE determines a PUCCH resource from pucch-Config/pucch-ConfigurationList.

 < Unchanged parts are omitted >